 Freelance Writing Jobs: My favorite site for writing gigs.
 Their Morning Coffee newsletter is VERY good and easy to sort through quickly, so definitely sign up.

 Who Pays Writers: A great site that keeps track of not only who pays writers to write, but also how much.
-You should be visiting them regularly.
-(I’m building something similar for Black publications here, so feel free to anonymously share any info you have.)
+It’s not a place you can directly apply to work, but it will start you in the right (and paying) direction.

 Skill Development Resources